Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220126_R_NextSteps.md

 Two different types of information can go in the parenthese: **arguments** and **options**.

-**ARGUMENTS**: These are object names that are added inside the parentheses.
+  * **ARGUMENTS**: These are object names that are added inside the parentheses.
+They are what the function will operate on.
 They are analogous to direct objects in English.
-They are what the function will operate on.

-**OPTIONS**: Think of these as adverbs.
+  * **OPTIONS**: Think of these as adverbs.
 These are optional content you can add that changes **how** the function will operate.

 The `help()` function gives us information about how a function operates.
 The help page will tell us
    * What a function does